 The appointment in 1536 of Grand Master Juan de Homedes y Coscon led to an even closer alliance with Spain.
 Maltese ships took part in the Battle of Preveza in 1538 which ended in disaster for the Christian fleet.
-Ottoman corsairs led by Hayr-ad-Din Barbarossa and after him by Turgut Reis (aka Dragut) raided the coasts of Malta.
+Ottoman corsairs led by Hayruddin Barbarossa (Red Beard) and after him by Turgut Reis (aka Dragut) raided the coasts of Malta.
 In 1551 Dragut ousted the Knights from Tripoli which Charles V had given them together with Malta.
 In that same year Dragut landed on Gozo, seized the citadel and took the whole population of the island into slavery.
 Some historians charge Grand Master Homedes of having been too subservient to the Spaniards and of not having cared enough about protecting Malta.

 During their long history the Knights had to deal with the fact that the countries from which they came were at war.
 They were helped in remaining united by their common faith, but the long series of wars between France and Spain in the first half of the XVIth century caused frictions between the knights of the three French tongues (France, Provence and Auvergne) and those of the two Spanish tongues (Aragon and Castile).

 Homedes was succeeded by French Grand Master Claude de la Sengle who concentrated his efforts on protecting Malta, an objective which all Knights shared.
-He built an imposing bastion (St. Michael) and other fortifications at Isola (island), a long and narrow peninsula opposite Borgo which was renamed Senglea.
+He built an imposing bastion and other fortifications at Isola (island), a long and narrow peninsula opposite Borgo which was renamed Senglea.

-In February 1560 a large Christian fleet sailed from Malta towards Tripoli with the aim of reconquering that town; eventually the objective of the expedition changed and the ships landed more than 10,000 troops on Djerba, an island in southern Tunisia which was easily occupied.
+In February 1560 a large Christian fleet sailed from Malta towards Tripoli with the aim of reconquering that town; eventually the objective of the expedition changed and the ships landed more than 10,000 troops on Djerba, an island in Southern Tunisia which was easily occupied.
 While the Christians were fortifying their positions a large Ottoman fleet commanded by Piyale Pacha arrived at Djerba and attacked the invaders.

 The expedition ended with more than 5,000 men captured by the Ottomans.

 The fact that the Christian fleet gathered on Malta to sail towards Tripoli, led Sultan Suleyman to set himself the objective of conquering the island.
-In winter 1565 preparations for the invasion of Malta were made at Constantinople, but they did not go unnoticed by Venetian and Maltese spies.
+In early 1565 preparations for the invasion of Malta were made at Constantinople, but they did not go unnoticed by Venetian and Maltese spies.
 Grand Master Valette fortified the defences of Borgo, Senglea and Fort S. Elmo at the entrance of the great harbour and he alerted the Spanish Viceroy of Sicily on the forthcoming invasion.

-The Great Siege of Malta, fresco by Matteo Perez d'Aleccio in the Grand Masters Palace at Valletta: 1) Fort S. Elmo; 2) Borgo; 3) Senglea; 4) Dragut Point
+The Great Siege of Malta, fresco by Matteo Perez d'Aleccio in the Grand Masters Palace at Valletta: 1) Fort S. Elmo; 2) Borgo; 3) Senglea; 4) Dragut Point (today's Fort Tigne)

 The Ottomans landed in May and they laid siege to Fort S. Elmo to acquire control of the entrance to the great harbour; they eventually succeeded in their objective, but only on June 23 their flag was raised on the fort; they suffered heavy losses and in the fight Dragut was killed.